hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-headcircum-intro.md

 ### Scope and usage
 KLGatewayChildrenHeadCircumference is used to document childrens head circumference.

- Observation.code.coding holds the valid values for the types of obervations allowed.
+ Observation.code.coding holds the valid values for the types of observations allowed.
 It is bound to a mandatory LOINC code: 9843-4 'Head Occipital-frontal circumference', and a SNOMED CT code 363812007 'Head circumference (observable entity)'.

 The Observation.value[x] is a valueQuantity.
 The unit is drawn from UCUM and is always 'cm'.